Singapore appoints new High Commissioner to India

-SINGAPORE - Veteran diplomat Simon Wong has been appointed as Singapore's new High Commissioner to India, it was announced on Tuesday (June 30).
+Veteran diplomat Simon Wong has been appointed Singapore's new High Commissioner to India, it was announced yesterday.

 He will replace Mr Lim Thuan Kuan.